 - Derived Checksums from the packet

 Cyber threats are constantly changing and adapting; therefore, our security measures must involve adaptive defenses.
 Ongoing monitoring and analysis of the device traffic data means we can block and detect known malicious actors as well as adapt defenses to thwart emerging attack methodologies.
 Your device data traffic is analyzed both individually and holistically (in conjunction with the rest of our client base) by our U.S.-based team of cyber experts.
 This allows us to deploy aggregated macro analytics to discern patterns across the client base and push down real-time defenses if we see a new attack pattern emerge somewhere else.

 Only Rubica employees have access to your data.
 All of our employees undergo extensive background investigations (modeled after the process required by the U.S. and U.K. government intelligence agencies), including but not limited to investigations into past behaviors, reputation checks, and subject matter interviews performed by former law enforcement.
 We have a zero tolerance policy for misuse of any and all consumer data.
 All employees also sign nondisclosure and confidentiality agreements which protect both Rubica and client information.
 Lastly, only individuals tasked with the monitoring and maintenance of your data have access to any of it in raw or summarized form.

 How is the data transferred and stored?

 Log data is sent from the Rubica app over secure channels to our private security stack where it is encrypted, stored, and managed by the internal Rubica Cyber Team.
-Our database utilizes both redundant physical servers and cloud-based storage.
-All client systems are segmented, data is encrypted at rest on the physical servers, and any data transfers are via secure means (SSL) to prevent interception or tampering.
-At all points of data transmission, the data is protected with either SSL or via an encrypted tunnel.
+Our database is built utilizing redundant architecture.
+All client systems are segmented, and we utilize both TLS and encrypted tunnels to protect data in transit from interception or tampering.
+All points of data storage and transmission are in scope of our ISO 27001 information security compliance certification.